Content quality guidelines

 - Hyperlinks intended to help people find interesting, related content.

-These are some of the types of content that Yahoo does not want included in search results.
+These are the types of content that Yahoo does not want included in search results.

-- Pages that harm the accuracy, diversity or relevance of search results.
+- Content that harms the accuracy, diversity, or relevance of search results.

 - Pages dedicated to redirecting the user to another page (doorway pages).

-- Sites that use excessive pop-ups that interfere with user navigation.
+- Websites that use excessive pop-ups that interfere with user navigation.